BY SOFO ARCHON

 Learning to Be Alone

 To reap all these healing benefits, you need to make some space for yourself.
 Every day, make it a habit to spend some time on your own (I’d recommend at least 30 minutes).
-Find a silent room in your house to stay, sit on a chair or lie on a bed, turn off any electronic devices, and be sure to let the people close to you know that in this period of time you don’t want to be disturbed.
+Find a silent room in your house to stay, sit on a chair or lie on a bed, turn off any electronic devices, and be sure to let the people close to you know that during this time you don’t want to be disturbed.

 While all alone, in silence, start paying attention to your sensations, feelings, and thoughts.
 If you’ve not done such a thing for a long time, chances are that you will soon start feeling uneasy — your body might start shaking, disturbing emotions might be felt and unwanted memories might pop up.
 If and when this happens, don’t rush to escape from what’s happening, no matter how scary it might seem.
 Stay there, mindful of anything that you’re experiencing, physically, emotionally, and mentally.

-As I mentioned already, what most people are afraid to encounter is their past traumatic experiences.
+As I mentioned already, what most people are afraid of is to encounter their past traumatic experiences.
 But when you are all alone, doing nothing but being attentive, hidden memories are bound to jump into your awareness, and it’s very likely that they will awaken a lot of repressed emotions, which might make you burst into tears, feel sadness, and bring myriads of thoughts that will agitate your mind.
 When, however, all these memories are brought into the light of consciousness, a healing process starts taking place.
 The divided mind begins to come together.
 The darker side of your psyche merges with the brighter one.
 And then, through that process, you start experiencing inner harmony.
 You feel physically relaxed, emotionally cleansed and mentally refreshed.
 You become revitalized, reborn into a healthier state of being.

 By choosing to spend time alone on a regular basis, you’ll learn to live at peace with yourself.
 You will stop distracting your mind with superficial things that are wasting your time and energy, and you will not want to shut yourself from life — on the contrary, you’ll be able to experience each and every moment to the fullest, squeezing the juice out of life, without feeling chained to the burdensome fears of your past.
-You will stop trying to hide your deepest parts of your psyche from yourself and those around you by pretending to be someone you are not — you will feel free to express your authenticity, finding that there’s nothing left to hide.
+You will stop trying to hide your deepest parts of your psyche from yourself and others by pretending to be someone you are not — you will feel free to express your authenticity, finding that there’s nothing left to hide.